Opa-Locka, Florida

 About The Community

-Curtiss built more than a 100 buildings with an array of domes, elaborate minarets in brightly painted colors and outside staircases, between 1925-28, Florida’s land boom years.
-Twenty structures are listed on the National Register of Historic Places.
-The streets have names like Sabur Lane, Sultan Avenue, Ali Baba Avenue, Ahmad Street and Sesame Street.
+During Florida’s land-boom years, Curtiss built more than 100 themed buildings with domes, elaborate minarets, bright colors, and exterior staircases.
+About 20 structures are listed on the National Register of Historic Places.
+Even the street names reflect the city’s fantasy motif, with names such as Sabur Lane, Sultan Avenue, Ali Baba Avenue, Ahmad Street, and Sesame Street.

 Important Links